Dash0 Raises $35 Million Series A to Build the First AI-Native Observability Platform

 How Prometheus data is mapped to OTLP

 The Prometheus receiver doesn't just pass data through unchanged.
 It converts metrics from the Prometheus data model into the richer, structured OTLP format.
-Understanding how this mapping works will help you make the most of your data once it reaches the rest of your pipeline.

 • Labels become Attributes: Every Prometheus label is transformed into a key-value attribute on the corresponding OTLP metric data point.